ai-cfia/nachet-backend/docs/Tagarno_API_objective.md

 This format record information that is present in the property of a picture under details.

+### Potential issue
+---
+We need to carefully exchange image.
+If a transformation occurs during the exchange process, exif information can be lost.
+Therefore, we need to valide if data follow the picture when it goes through the frontend to the backend.

 ### List of validation
 ---
 - [ ] Validate that Tagarno image produce exif metadata